Lycoris Recoil: Internet radio

+Cultural impact and reception

 Audience response

 Lycoris Recoil ranked first in the Anime Corner Summer 2022 Weekly Poll chart for three consecutive weeks since its premiere and would eventually top the site's Summer 2022 Anime of the Season Ranking.
-The series would end up in 8th place for Anime Corner's 2022 Anime of the Year Ranking.
+The series would end up in eighth place for Anime Corner's 2022 Anime of the Year Ranking.
 In a survey of "Favorite TV Anime of 2022" by Japanese anime website AnimeAnime.jp, Lycoris Recoil ended up on the number one spot, with a reported 12.3% of the overall vote.
-As of August 24, 2022, Lycoris Recoil became the "Most-Watched Anime from the summer season" in Japan, ranking 6th place overall among the "Top 10 Most-Watched Anime in Japan" for August 2022; the series retained 6th place on the list for September 2022.
+By August 24, 2022, Lycoris Recoil became the "Most-Watched Anime from the summer season" in Japan, ranking sixth place overall among the "Top 10 Most-Watched Anime in Japan" for August 2022; the series retained sixth place on the list for September 2022.

 In a tweet, Metal Gear series creator Hideo Kojima praised Lycoris Recoil.
 Kojima later accepted a request to write an endorsement which was slated to be featured on the cover of Lycoris Recoil: Ordinary Days, the series' then upcoming light novel spinoff.
 On August 22, 2022, Kadokawa stated that the novel had sold so well in pre-orders that they had requested a second printing ahead of its September 9 release, which series creator Asaura noted was a rare occurrence.
+The total number of copies in circulation exceeded 100,000 even before its release.
+With reprints after its release, the number of copies in circulation for the physical edition reached 200,000 on September 25, 2022.
+On November 25, 2022, it was announced that the total number of copies in circulation, both physical and digital, had exceeded 250,000 "just over a month after its release."
+According to Oricon research, as of December 2022, the game had sold an estimated 142,610 copies, ranking fifth in the 2022 light novel annual sales ranking (by title).
+As of March 2024, the total number of copies in circulation for the novel series had exceeded 500,000.

 Sales

-The first volume of the Blu-ray release became the "Best-Selling TV Anime Disc" in Japan, with around 29,414 copies sold as of November 19, 2022.
+The first volume of the Blu-ray release became the "Best-Selling TV Anime Disc of 2022" in Japan, with around 29,414 copies sold as of November 19, 2022.
 The second volume of the Blu-ray release sold around 22,322 copies in its first five days of sales.
 The third volume of the Blu-ray release sold 23,937 copies as of November 27, 2022.
 The fourth volume of the Blu-ray release sold 21,534 copies as of December 25, 2022.

-In its yearly sales chart, Oricon revealed that Lycoris Recoil: Ordinary Days became the fifth best selling individual light novel volume in Japan, having sold an estimated 142,610 physical copies.
+In its yearly sales chart, Oricon revealed that Lycoris Recoil: Ordinary Days became the fifth best-selling individual light novel volume in Japan, having sold an estimated 142,610 physical copies.

+By March 2024, Crunchyroll reported that the light novel franchise had sold over 500,000 copies.